 Dementer is unapologetically writer/director Chad Crawford Kinkle’s film.
 Personal and with sharp focus, Kinkle brings straight in a head long mix of stark reality and horrifying manipulations.

-Kinkle’s camera enforces that realism aspect of the film, he wanted to give a true decipiction of the developmentally disabled in film whil;st crafting this around a horror film and he succeeds, showing the day to day of it all between the carers and the people being cared for.
-Katie’s visions and voices affects her often, even though she writes it off to others as ‘needing air’ or not ‘feeling so good’.
-On these voices and visions, Kinkle creates a disturbing world inside of Katie’s memories, the realism of the day to day and the nightmare of the cult creates two extremes until these worlds start to bleed into each other.
-When Katie has flashbacks to past instances in the cult the sound design is fantastic and really creates a nightmarish atmosphere to go along with the visuals.
+Kinkle’s camera enforces that realism aspect of the film, he wanted to give a true decipiction of the developmentally disabled in film whilst crafting this around a horror film and he succeeds, showing the day to day of it all between the carers and the people being cared for.
+Katie’s visions and voices affect her often, even though she writes it off to others as ‘needing air’ or not ‘feeling so good’.
+Kinkle creates a disturbing world inside of Katie’s memories with the visions and the voices, the realism of the day to day and the nightmare of the cult creates two extremes until these worlds start to bleed into each other.
+When Katie has flashbacks to past instances in the cult, the sound design is fantastic and really creates a nightmarish atmosphere to go along with the visuals.

-Kinkle has the two women Stephanie (who is his sister) and Katie as having to deal with challenges.
-Stephanie through a situation she didn’t have a say in and Katie as someone who had her mind corrupted and it dealing with that.
+Kinkle has the two women Stephanie (who is his real life sister) and Katie as having to deal with challenges.
+Stephanie through a situation she didn’t have a say in and Katie as someone who had her mind corrupted and is dealing with that.
 The comparison between the two, serves the film well through to the ending which I certainly did not expect.

 Ryan Morrissey-Smith | Twitter: @TigersMS78